ideyedi/ideyedi/README.md

 - AI system Optimization

 Skills
-- Familiar with Python and Linux C, previously used Java, Go
+- Familiar with Python and C/C++, previously used Java, Go
 - Experiences in machine learning framework Pytorch and Tensorflow
 - Experiences in back-end framework Django, flask and SpringMVC
 - Experiences in provisioning frameworks which are SaltStack, Ansible